kersorianek/mon-portfolio/_posts/2018-09-11-How to Prepare Test Case.md

 - [All Posts on Software Testing:](#all-posts-on-software-testing)

 # What is a Test Case
-A **Test Case** is a document artifact consisting of certain actions or sequences of events for testing the software product against a specific requirements.
+A Test Case is a document that outlines a specific set of actions or events designed to test a software product against a particular requirement.
+The primary purpose of a test case is to ensure that the product meets certain quality standards and is ready to be released.

-When it comes to quality, the test case is the condition that ensures the tested product is functional up to a specific degree and ready to go live.
+Test cases provide testers with a set of conditions under which they can validate the accuracy of a specific feature or function of a system.
+By executing test cases, testers can identify and report any defects or issues in the software product, which can then be addressed by the development team.

-From the perspective of a tester, test cases give the settings under which a tester conducts the task of confirming the authenticity of a specific function or feature of a system.
+Effective test cases are an essential component of any software testing process.
+They help ensure that the product functions as intended, is reliable, and meets the needs of its users.

 # How to write test case for software: